etsangsplk/httpware/README.md

     t := contentware.ResponseTypeFromCtx(ctx)

     // t is the content type that was set by the contentware package.
 In this case
-    // it will be either JSON, or XML as defined above.
-The middleware took care of
-    // determining the type by inspecting the 'Accept' header. t.MarshalWrite(w, resp)
+    // The middleware took care of determining the type by inspecting the 'Accept'
+    // header.
+    t.MarshalWrite(w, resp)
     return nil
 }